 Our hotel had an amazing pool, with kids area and shallow pools for little ones.

 There are also beach cabanas around the pool and there were never many people there, so not too overcrowded.

 A good free activity if you’re looking to have a chill day.

-Kids Club: If you are looking for a bit of respite, or wanting to head to the car or Casino for a date night.
+If you are looking for a bit of respite or are wanting to head to the car or Casino for a date night.
 Kids Club is open from 1-9 pm.

 The girls only popped in once for a couple of hours while we got some work done, but when we go back we will 100% use it to take advantage of a date night.